I hardly ever look at the back part of my body.

 But, as with any other remedy, natural or not, check with your doctor first if you take any other medication or have a chronic illness (such as hypertension, or diabetes) to make sure it’s safe for you.

-1. Horse Chestnut Seeds – Clinical studies have shown that horse chestnut improves circulation in the legs, decreases inflammation, and strengthens the capillaries and veins.
+1. Horse Chestnut Seeds – clinical studies have shown that horse chestnut improves circulation in the legs, decreases inflammation, and strengthens the capillaries and veins.

-2. Other herbs that improve circulation and strengthen veins are Witch Hazel, Bayberry, nettle, grape seed extract, Cayenne pepper, ginger and Turmeric.
+2. Other herbs that improve circulation and strengthen veins are Witch Hazel, Bayberry, nettle, grape seed extract, Cayenne pepper, ginger, and Turmeric.

-3. Natural Care Vein Guard – I haven’t tried this herbal formula, but I’ve heard a few people claiming it really helps, especially with burning, itching or pain.
+3. Natural Care Vein Guard – I haven’t tried this herbal formula, but I’ve heard a few people claiming it really helps, especially with burning, itching, or pain.

 Step #3 – Lifestyle Changes

 1. Elevate the foot area of your bed.
-An easy way to reduce pressure on your legs is elevate them above your heart.
+An easy way to reduce pressure on your legs is to elevate them above your heart.
 You can easily do this by stacking 2 large books under each leg of your bed.

 2. Try to avoid sitting or standing for long.
 If your job requires sitting or standing a lot, great solutions are out there.

-For prolonged sitting (due to office work perhaps) – Consider switching to a balance ball chair (I did) or even a treadmill work station (on my wish list!).
+For prolonged sitting (due to office work perhaps) – consider switching to a balance ball chair (I did) or even a treadmill workstation (on my wishlist!).

-4. Be More Physically Active – I think that everyone can free up a half an hour to go outside and walk.
+4. Be More Physically Active – I think that everyone can free up half an hour to go outside and walk.

-5. Avoid alcohol – A notorious inflammation enhancer.
+5. Avoid alcohol – a notorious inflammation enhancer.

-How I got Rid of My Spider Veins in 2 Weeks
+How I Got Rid of My Spider Veins in 2 Weeks

-Obviously you can’t use all of these remedies at the same time.
+Obviously, you can’t use all of these remedies at the same time.
 You have to try (and error…) until you find what works for you.